EthanRajah/CSC384/README.md

 # CSC384

-Code developed for solving assignments for CSC384 - Introduction to Artificial Intelligence
+Code solutions for assignments in CSC384 - Introduction to Artificial Intelligence